ShogunPanda-archive/ember-cli-all-in-one/README.md

 This section can contain one of the following sub-section:

-* `css`: Settings applied to `assets/vendor.css` and `assets/$APP.css`
+- `css`: Settings applied to `assets/vendor.css` and `assets/$APP.css`
-* `js`: Settings applied to `assets/vendor.js` and `assets/$APP.js`
+- `js`: Settings applied to `assets/vendor.js` and `assets/$APP.js`

 Each settings can contain any of the following options:

-* `enabled`: If to include this kind of files directly inside the `index.html` file.
+- `enabled`: If to include this kind of files directly inside the `index.html` file.
 The default value is `true`.
-* `preserveOriginal`: If not to delete the included file in the `dist` folder.
+- `preserveOriginal`: If not to delete the included file in the `dist` folder.
 The default value is `false`.
-* `trackReplacements`: If add `data-original-source="$PATH"` to the replacement `<style>` and `<script>` tags.
+- `trackReplacements`: If add `data-original-source="$PATH"` to the replacement `<style>` and `<script>` tags.
 The default value is `true` if not in production environment.

 ## Contributing to ember-cli-all-in-one

-* Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.
+- Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.
-* Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it.
+- Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it.
-* Fork the project.
+- Fork the project.
-* Start a feature/bugfix branch.
+- Start a feature/bugfix branch.
-* Commit and push until you are happy with your contribution.
+- Commit and push until you are happy with your contribution.
-* Make sure to add tests for it.
+- Make sure to add tests for it.
 This is important so I don't break it in a future version unintentionally.

 ## Copyright

-Copyright (C) 2016 and above Shogun <shogun@cowtech.it>.
+Copyright (C) 2016 and above Shogun <mailto:shogun@cowtech.it>.

 Licensed under the MIT license, which can be found at https://choosealicense.com/licenses/mit.